Hiking in Hatcher Pass

 In regards to the conditions of the trail, it was well maintained and easy to find via the Archangel Road.
 We did the hike on a hot, sunny day in early July with little to no overcast.
 Dipping our feet into the brisk spring fed streams so as to cool down was a refreshing stop in the hike.
 The hut itself, the namesake of the trail, seems to be no more.
 There is also the possibility we might have bypassed it.
 However, we did find remnants of what could have been the old hut.

-Overall, Lane Hut is a gorgeous hike for anyone to enjoy!
+Overall, Lane Hut is a gorgeous hike for many to enjoy.
 Additionally, keep in mind the conditions of the road when traveling there, but with the proper vehicle it’s easy to locate.
 The scenery in the valley is a sight to behold along with all of its hidden treasures.
 The trail itself is in good condition and makes for a great summer hike!

 Learn more about Alaska Hiking HERE